 If you're like me, your inbox is overflowing with COVID19 announcements from every single company you’ve ever given your email address to.
 Of course, some of those are good updates.
 I want to hear what airlines are doing to keep me safe when I fly since I really can't escape from that aluminum tube for several hours at a time.
 I want to know what local businesses I might still frequent are doing to make sure that I am safe if I have to go inside.

 Those businesses have already made their decision to talk about the coronavirus.
-Many podcasters are struggling with that same decision: Should you say something to your audience acknowledging the reality of the pandemic?
+Many podcasters are struggling to make the right decision for them, and for their audience.

 On one hand, listening to podcasts is a great way to practice “social distancing”.
 And since most (?) podcasters produce their shows alone or with guests or co-hosts in remote locations, the act of making a podcast is also good social distancing put in practice.

 Still, our audiences might wonder what's going on with the people that make their favorite podcasts.
 And as human beings who make podcasts for listeners, we often feel a desire to let our audiences know what’s going on with us personally in times of crisis.

 Is There A Direct Line Between COVID-19 And Your Podcast?

 Take Jayson Sacco for example.
 He’s the host of The Ankylosing Spondylitis Podcast.
 His show is hyper-focused around a specific medical condition.
 He knows it doesn’t make sense for him to break format and switch to COVID19 reporting.
 But many of his listeners are immunosuppressed.
 For this engaged at-risk group, they definitely want to hear from him, if only to know how he’s coping with the current situation.